06 Safeguarding children, young people and vulnerable adults policy

 - If the mark or injury is noticed later in the day and the parent is not present, this is raised with the

-- If there is a likelihood that the injury is recent and occurred at the setting, this is raised with the designated person.
+- If there is a likelihood that the injury is recent and occurred at the setting, this is raised with the designated safeguarding

 - The parent/carer is advised at the earliest opportunity.

-- If the parent believes that the injury was caused at the setting this is still recorded in the Accident Record and an accurate
+- If the parent/carer believes that the injury was caused at the setting this is still recorded in the Accident Record and an accurate

 record made of the discussion is made on the child’s personal file.